About a cystometrogram

 • Allow 1.5 hours for the appointment.

-• Firstly, you will be asked to empty your bladder into a flowmeter (shown in the photo below).
+• Firstly, we will ask you to empty your bladder into a flowmeter (shown in the photo below).
 This is a special toilet that records the rate and amount of urine.
 It helps us to measure how well your bladder is working.

 • A specially trained health practitioner will then insert a catheter (small hollow tube) into your urethra (water pipe) and also your rectum (back passage).